 The owner of a patent or utility model has exclusive rights to the invention.
 Protecting an invention as a patent or utility model gives the owner an exclusive right.
 This way it is possible to sell the product without competition or grant it for usage with a license to maximize your profit.
 Additionally, a utility model or patent that has been registered in the public register makes it clear which rights are protected, which improves the chances of finding business partners.

-The exclusive right obtained by protection is territorially and temporally limited.
-More information about inventions can be found on the website of the Estonian Patent Office.
-For questions and advice, call 6277910 or 6277944 or send an e-mail to email@example.com.
+You can find more information about inventions on the website of the Estonian Patent Office.
+For questions and advice, call +372 6277910 or +372 6277944 or send an e-mail to email@example.com.
 Answers to questions related to filing a patent or utility model application are available at the Estonian Patent Office on Tuesdays from 15–17.

 TEST: Millist intellektuaalomandiliiki saad kaitsta?